 WHAT YOU SHOULD KNOW:

-- Keep a diary of how you feel when you face your fear.
-Write down any signs and symptoms, including what you did to cope with facing your fear.
-The diary will help you and your caregiver see if you have less fear over time.
-Take your diary with you every time you visit your caregiver.
+- Keep a record of how you feel when you face your fear.
+Write down any signs and symptoms, including what you did to cope with your fear.
+The log will help you and your healthcare provider see if you have less fear over time.
+Take the log with you to your follow-up visits.

-- You have new symptoms since you last saw your caregiver.
+- You have new symptoms since you last saw your healthcare provider.